 Getzen Custom Reserve 4147IB.
 This fine trombone was designed by and for Ian Bousfield, former principal trombone of both the London Symphony Orchestra and the Vienna Philharmonic.
 This instrument combines the sonic flexibility and color of some of the old Conn designs with a modern feel and a great valve.
 It has been customized with a BrassArk replica 1919 Conn 8H leadpipe.
 Preferred mouthpiece: Hammond Design 10ML or 10MXL

 Vintage/Modern Conn 8H.
 This instrument combines an Elkhart-made bell section with more modern slide sections.
 The bell's engraving suggests a date somewhere in the 1960s, between the Deco engraving of the 1950s and before Conn's move to Abilene in 1970.
 It has both a dual bore .525/.547-inch slide (my preferred option) and a straight large bore slide.
-Preferred mouthpiece: Hammond Design 10ML or 10MXL
+Preferred mouthpiece: Hammond Design 10ML

 Custom SE Shires/Edwards Bass Trombone.
 This is my workhorse orchestral bass trombone.
 This dual-bore slide has a nickel crook and oversleeves and was made by Edwards; I use a #1 leadpipe.
 The valves are Shires' independent rotors.
 A gold brass C taper tuning slide and BII 1Y yellow brass bell complete this instrument.
 Preferred mouthpiece: Hammond Design 21BXL with an enlarged backbore.